Have you ever wondered if rabbits can eat onions?

 Ingestion of onions may lead to symptoms such as diarrhea, abdominal pain, and loss of appetite.

-Over time, continuous exposure to onions can damage the lining of the gut, leading to more severe gastrointestinal issues, such as ulcers and bleeding.
+Over time, continuous exposure to onions can damage the gut lining, leading to more severe gastrointestinal issues, such as ulcers and bleeding.

 3. Liver Damage